Astrakhan

-The oldest economic and cultural center of the Lower Volga, it is often called the southernmost outpost of Russia, and the Caspian capital.
-The city is a member of the Eurasian Regional Office of the World Organization "United Cities and Local Governments".
+The oldest economic and cultural center of the Lower Volga region, it is often called the southernmost outpost of Russia, and the Caspian capital.
+The city is a member of the Eurasian Regional Office of the World Organization United Cities and Local Governments.
 The great ethnic diversity of its population gives a varied character to Astrakhan.
 The city is the center of the Astrakhan metropolitan area.